Can I get a car out of impound without insurance?

 Nebraska An offender who is driving with a license suspended for a prior DWI or an implied-consent conviction may have his or her vehicle impounded for not less than ten days and not longer than 30 days.
 An offender under 21 may have his or her vehicle impounded if he or she has a BAC of 0.02 or greater.

-New Mexico New Mexico also has a vehicle immobilization law, under which a vehicle may be immobilized for 30 days if the offender was driving with a revoked license, unless immobilization poses a hardship to the family.
+New Mexico In New Mexico, a vehicle may be immobilized for 30 days if the offender was driving with a revoked license, unless immobilization poses a hardship to the family.

 Oregon Vehicle impoundment or immobilization is limited to one year for a second or subsequent DWI offense or for driving with a suspended license.
 This action is at the court’s discretion and applies to all vehicles owned and used by the offender, even if not used in the offense.
 The offender must pay the costs of removing, storing, or immobilizing the vehicle.